Exact answer: 6-12 years

 Other diseases that can affect squirrels include leptospirosis, Tularemia, and Lyme disease.
 Furthermore, these rodents can be hosts to various internal and external parasites.

-Fleas, flesh flies, ticks, single-celled coccidia, flatworms, nematodes, and trypanosomes are examples of parasites.
+Fleas, flesh flies, ticks, single-celled coccidia, flatworms, nematodes, and trypanosomes.
 For example, flesh flies can feast on ground squirrels.

 Adult flesh flies lay live larvae on the skin of a ground squirrel, which feeds on the squirrel’s tissues for about six days before dying.